Loss landscapes and optimization in over-parameterized non-linear systems and neural networks: PL condition in a ball guarantees existence of solutions and fast convergence of (S)GD

 We will assume that each element of the set $S$ is chosen uniformly at random at every iteration.

-We will now show that the PL$^*$ condition on $\L$ implies exponential convergence of SGD within a ball, an SGD analogue of Theorem~\ref{thm:plstar}.
-Our result is a local version of Theorem~1 in~\cite{bassily2018exponential} which showed exponential convergence of SGD, assuming PL condition holds in the entire parameter space.
-We assume that PL$^*$ condition holds in a ball of a certain radius and show exponential convergence of SGD to a global solution within that the ball with high probability.
-This local analysis is needed to prove convergence of wide neural networks (Section~\ref{sec:sparsemodel} and~\ref{sec:deepnn}).
-We note that establishing convergence within a ball requires a more careful probabilistic argument. \begin{thm} Assume each $\ell_i(\rvw)$ is $\gamma$-smooth and $\L(\rvw)$ satisfies the $\mu$-$PL^*$ condition in the ball $B(\rvw_0,R)$ with $R=\frac{2n\sqrt{2\gamma}\sqrt{\L(\rvw_0)}}{\mu \delta}$ where $\delta>0$.
-Then, with probability $1-\delta$, SGD with mini-batch size $s\in \mathbb{N}$ and step size $\eta^* =\frac{n\mu}{n\gamma(n^2\gamma+\mu(s-1))}$ converges to a global solution in the ball $B(\rvw_0,R)$, with an exponential convergence rate:
+We now show that the PL$^*$ condition on $\l$ also implies exponential convergence of SGD within a ball, an SGD analogue of Theorem~\ref{thm:plstar}.
+Our result can be considered as a local version of Theorem~1 in~\cite{bassily2018exponential} which showed exponential convergence of SGD, assuming PL condition holds in the entire parameter space.
+See also~\cite{oymak2019overparameterized} for a related result. \begin{thm} Assume each $\ell_i(\rvw)$ is $\beta$-smooth and $\l(\rvw)$ satisfies the $\mu$-$PL^*$ condition in the ball $B(\rvw_0,R)$ with $R=\frac{2n\sqrt{2\beta\l(\rvw_0)}}{\mu \delta}$ where $\delta>0$.
+Then, with probability $1-\delta$, SGD with mini-batch size $s\in \mathbb{N}$ and step size $\eta\le \frac{n\mu}{n\beta(n^2\beta+\mu(s-1))}$ converges to a global solution in the ball $B(\rvw_0,R)$, with an exponential convergence rate:

 \end{thm}